tryriot/take-home/README.md

 - **Method**: POST
 - **Input**: Any JSON payload
 - **Output**: Original JSON payload with decrypted values.
 If some properties contain values which were not encrypted, they must remain unchanged.
+The `/decrypt` endpoint should be able to detect encrypted strings and decrypt, returning  the decrypted payload as JSON.
 - **Decryption Algorithm**: Base64 (for simplicity)

 **Examples**: